accompli/accompli/docs/01-Getting-started.md

 ### Deploy a release

-To deploy a previously install release you need to run the following command from your project root:
+To deploy a previously install release you'll need to run the following command from your project root:

 ``` bash
 $ vendor/bin/accompli deploy-release <version> <stage>
 ```

-During a deployment Accompli is able to determine wether the deployment is a rollback to a previous version or an increment to a new version.
+During a deployment Accompli is able to determine whether the deployment is a rollback to a previous version or an increment to a new version.

 *C'est fini!
 Accompli!*